 Adopted: 5/22/25

-Personal Electronic Devices and Social Media**
+Personal Electronic Devices**

-Student possession or use of personal electronic devices on public charter school property, in public charter school facilities during the school day and while the student is in attendance at public charter school-sponsored activities may be permitted subject to the limitations set forth in this policy and consistent with any additional school rules as may be established by the teacher and approved by the head of school/superintendent.

-A “personal electronic device (PED)” is a device that is capable of electronically communicating, sending, receiving, storing, recording, reproducing and/or displaying information and data.

-“Independent communication” means communication that does not require assistance or interpretation by an individual who is not part of the communication but that may require the use or assistance of an electronic device.

-Student Ppersonal electronic devices shall be turned off and stored away upon arrival to school premises, and during the start of regular instructional or class time, during passing times between classes, or at any other time where such use of the device would cause a disruption of school activities, and until the end of the school day or regular instructional hours established by Siuslaw Valley Charter School (SVCS).
+Student personal electronic devices shall be turned off and stored away upon arrival to school premises and during the start of regular instructional or class time until the end of the school day or regular instructional hours established by Siuslaw Valley Charter School (SVCS).

 Except as otherwise provided in this policy, “personal electronic device” means any portable, electrically powered device that is capable of making and receiving calls and text messages and accessing the internet independently from the school’s network infrastructure.
 This includes headphones and earbuds attached to personal electronic devices.
 This does not include a laptop computer or other device required to support academic activities.